threefoldtech/info_grid/src/documentation/tfconnect/tfconnect_wallet.md

 - **Amount**: Enter the amount to send
 - Click `Submit` to submit the bridge transfer
 - Click `Confirm` to finalize the transaction

+> Note: You cannot bridge from Solana to Stellar.

 ### Wallet Transactions